APHRC-DSE/NUHDSS-Residence-VA-ETL-to-OMOP/README.md

 3. Vocabulary Mapping.
 4. ETL Implementation.
 I used PostgreSQL to write SQL scripts for transforming source codes to OMOP terminologies.
 Penataho can equally be used for ETL
     Data Quality Assurance: OHDSI library for quality assurance of the CDM 'DataQualityDashboard' was installed and run against the OMOP database.
 Visit [OHDSI DQD GitHub](https://github.com/OHDSI/DataQualityDashboard) for more information on DQD documentation and installation.
+ 5. Data Quality Checks to DQD Dashboard.

-6. Generating Aggregated (Results tables) data for Atlas using Achilles R library by OHDSI for data characterization tool.
+ 7. Generating Aggregated (Results tables) data for Atlas using Achilles R library by OHDSI for data characterization tool.
 This is an automated process using codes developed by [OHDSI](https://github.com/OHDSI/Achilles)

-7. Visualization in Atlas : Aggregated data(results tables), OMOP tables and vocabulary tables were integrated with Atlas and webAPI
+8. Visualization in Atlas : Aggregated data(results tables), OMOP tables and vocabulary tables were integrated with Atlas and webAPI

 Visit [OHDSI GitHub](https://github.com/OHDSI/WebAPI/wiki/CDM-Configuration) for more information.